-Are you experiencing symptoms that make you concerned you might be pregnant?
+Are you experiencing symptoms that make you concerned that you might be pregnant?
 A potential unexpected pregnancy can also bring about higher stress levels that might contribute to any symptoms you’ve been having.
 To add more confusion, many symptoms of pregnancy can also be symptoms of other health issues.
 How do you know if you’re really pregnant or just overthinking it?

-In the world of WebMD and Google, information is always at our fingertips for assessing the variety of symptoms we experience.
+Information is always at our fingertips for assessing the variety of symptoms we experience.
 The massive amounts of health information out there can be both helpful and harmful—it can give us a whole lot of information without really telling us much about our own unique situation.
 And as women, after becoming sexually active, we are often hyper-aware of any signs and symptoms that may be related to pregnancy.

 If you have noticed some changes in your body lately and are questioning whether it might just be your imagination, know that you are not alone in this experience.
 Maybe your period is a few days late or you’ve noticed some nausea lately.
 Many women may hope to “talk themselves out of” their symptoms until they go away.
 However, often it works in the opposite fashion, only serving to make you more worried or anxious as time goes on.
 In answering the question, “Am I pregnant or just overthinking it?” start the process by learning more about pregnancy symptoms.